Vyral/base-template/_drafts/why-national-headlines-dont-always-reflect-whats-happening-in-st--cloud.md

 Do national real estate headlines reflect what’s happening in our area?
 Not really, and today I’d like to explain why.

+If you’ve been paying attention to real estate headlines lately, you might have noticed that they’ve gotten somewhat extreme.
+What you should realize, however, is that **many of the national headlines don’t reflect what’s happening in our local St. Cloud real estate market.&nbsp;**

+To put things into perspective, I’d like to share something I heard from a friend of mine who works in Seattle—one of our nation’s hottest markets.

+After hearing so much about the market slowdown that’s apparently occurring there, I decided to ask him if it’s really as dramatic as the statistics make it sound.&nbsp;

+According to him, the rumors are true: There has been a significant change.
+But before you panic, let me explain.
+He told me that local listings used to receive up to 12 offers in 12 hours, and are now lucky to receive a couple offers a day.&nbsp;

+When you realize that this supposed slowdown still means a given listing could receive as many as two offers in a single day, it becomes clear that **the issue has been blown out of proportion.** The slowdowns happening across markets nationwide are relative to their current activity, and they aren’t nearly as severe as the headlines make them seem.

 {% include pullquote.html %}

+Another notable development that has people talking is the fact that major markets may soon see an increased number of price reductions. **Much like the slowdown we just discussed, this development has been taken out of context.** Appreciation rates in major markets, like Seattle, were recently at record-high levels—levels that weren’t sustainable.
+It only makes sense that after a period of rapid growth, there would be some cooling off to follow.

+With all of that said, homes in our local market have not been appreciating as rapidly as those in larger markets.
+And when you consider the long-term effect of such drastic market conditions, this is actually a good thing.
+Our market is stable, and is likely to remain so.

+If you have any other questions or would like more information, feel free to give us a call or send us an email.
+We look forward to hearing from you soon.